Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: Introduction

-- a generalized hypergeometric functions with $m$ unit shifts in parameters.
+- a generalized hypergeometric function with $m$ unit shifts in the parameters.
 We will use both ways of writing $F$ interchangeably.
 This extended definition has been recently employed by Maier \cite{Maier2019} and is equivalent to the concept of ''hypergeometrization'' introduced a bit earlier by Blaschke \cite{Blaschke}.
 We also found it convenient to omit the indices of the hypergeometric functions, as the dimensions of the parameter vectors are usually clear from the context.
 However, we will use the traditional notation ${}_pF_{q}$ when dealing with specific numerical values of $p$ and $q$ to make the formulas more accessible to a reader not interested in further details.
-To avoid poles in the denominators we will always assume that $b_1,\ldots,b_q$ do not take integer non-positive values.
-Finally, omitted argument of the generalized hypergeometric function will signify the unit argument throughout the paper.
+To avoid poles in the denominators we will always assume that $b_1,\ldots,b_q$ do not take non-positive integer values.
+Finally, omitted argument of the generalized hypergeometric function signifies the unit argument throughout the paper.

 The paper is organized as follows.
 In the next section we describe the general framework and present a list of summation and transformation formulas that will serve as a raw material for our machinery.
-In section~3 we present the transformation formulas obtained by the $G$ function integral method applied to the transformations presented in subsection~2.3.
+In section~3 we present the transformation formulas obtained by the $G$ function integral method applied to the identities presented in subsection~2.3.
 We group the formulas in accordance with the values of the parameters $u$ and $v$ in \eqref{eq:generaltrans}.
 We included both the formulas we could not locate in the literature and a few well-known transformations to illustrate the power of the method.
-We included a reference each time we were aware of it.
+We further added a reference each time we were aware of it.
 It is typically rather difficult to claim that a hypergeometric transformation is new, as the literature is vast and there could always be a hidden trick how a ''new'' transformation can be derived from a known one.
-Hence, we simply present all formulas that we found interesting with the hope that some one them are indeed new.
+Hence, we simply present all formulas that we reckoned as interesting with the hope that some one them are indeed new.